If you have to buy it, get the best deal!

 I’ve written about my love for Ahava Mineral Body Lotion.
 This is a medium density lotion, but it moisturizes extremely well.
 The scent is not my favorite, but it luckily fades.
 It smells like the hand cream, so I feel this unique scent is the signature Ahava scent.
 I can use this on my hands when they are not as dry, but this is not as rich as the hand cream.

 This Ahava Mineral Body Lotion Sea Kissed reminds me of the Dead Sea Body lotion I already know and love, but this is better.
 It has all the moisturizing properties and a similar consistency, but it also smells incredible.
-Sea kissed is a great way to describe the scent, because it is somewhat beauty and fresh.
+Sea kissed is a great way to describe the scent, because it smells like the fresh scent that surrounds the ocean.
 I use a lot of body lotion, and this 0.2oz sample was not even enough to cover my whole body for a single treatment.
 As mush as I loved it, I need a bigger sample before I can consider this for FabuFind status.
 For now, I will just say that I loved it.
 My skin that did not get treated with this felt the same since I used the regular lotion.
 Like the main lotion, this fades over time.

 The Ahava Essential Day Moisturizer Normal to Dry Skin has a lighter version of the signature dead sea scent, but this one fades very fast.
 This is a moderately thick cream that penetrates deeply to intensely moisturize.
 I preferred this to the more expensive Beauty Before Age Day Cream, because it is not as heavy but feels as comfortable.
 My skin feels very soft when I use this.